A Mess Free Life may collect a share of sales or other compensation from the links on this page.

-Now to be totally transparent I actually have two life planners.
-One for my business and personal life, which is my Day-Timer and the other is for managing the house, meal planning, budgeting and the grand nugget’s schedule.
+Now to be totally transparent I actually have two planners.
+One for my business and personal life.
+For business, I use the 90X Planner and the other is for managing the house, meal planning, budgeting and the grand nugget’s schedules.
 For that, I use my Living Well Planner.

 Today, I’m going to focus solely on the Living Well Planner and why it might be the perfect solution for reigning in your life!

 Why You Need A Life Planner

 As many of you know, I live with my daughter and son-in-law and my grandchildren Lucas and twins Madelyn and Aubrey.
 Life can get pretty hectic here because of our schedules.
 So when Ruth Soukup from Living Well, Spending Less announced she was creating a Life Planner I was immediately intrigued.

 I purchased my life planner and to be honest let it sit there for a bit before I started using it right away.
-Why?
-Because at first, I wasn’t sure how to use it most effectively for my personal living situation.
+At first, I wasn’t sure how to use it most effectively for my personal living situation.
 Eventually, my daughter and I sat down, and we mapped out a system to use the planner most effectively for our unique living situation.
 Once we had that figured out, it made using the planner super straightforward and efficient.